karlbishnu/NotZam/README.md

 # NotZam
 NotZam is a just study project for me to learn how to use Python, Django, Kafka, Docker, and Deep Learning.
 The training model of detecting a trigger word and sample audio files are from an assignment in [Cousera Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning).
+However, the overall system architecture is my own work.

 ## Note to Readers